cvincent13/ProjetIMA/README.md

 https://hal.science/hal-01212760/document

 # Project description
 This is an implementation of the above mentionned paper.
-The waterpixel algorithm aims to partition the image into homogenous areas with enforced regularity and adherence to object boundaries, which are called super-pixels or waterpixels in this case.
+The waterpixels algorithm aims to partition the image into homogenous areas with enforced regularity and adherence to object boundaries, which are called super-pixels or waterpixels in this case.
 This algorithm is based on the Watershed transformation applied to a spacially regularized gradient of the image.
 This algorithm enables us to control the number of super-pixels and their regularity, while keeping a linear complexity without post-treatment.